 The IRS periodically makes changes in the adjustments you can take.
 The 2018 tax year brings many changes.
 While student loan interest can still be deducted up to $2,500, moving expenses are no longer deductible.
 For 2018, you can only deduct moving expenses if you’re on active duty in the military and moved per a military order.

 Also, new for the 2018 tax year, is a completely redesigned Form 1040.
-The new Form 1040 is still in draft form but it looks to be about half the length of the old one.
+The new Form 1040 is about half the length of the old one.
 Rather than make adjustments to your gross income directly on it, you’ll fill out a Schedule 1, take the total from its line 36 and subtract it from the new 1040’s line 6 to arrive at your AGI on line 7.

 Estimate Your AGI for 2017